aherne/benchmark/README.md

 8. make LIB="YOUR_PROJECTS_FOLDER/c-data-structures-api"

 This has created an executable file called "benchmark" in folder YOUR_PROJECTS_FOLDER/benchmark.
-To run a benchmark you need to run above file:
+To run a benchmark you need to run above file with following arguments:

 *./benchmark STRUCTURE CLASS DATATYPE*